rudyardrichter/hearch/README.md

   * ~~implement word ignore in crawler's processing functions~~
   * ~~make ranking slightly less naive~~

-Maybe do
+The future
   * write a different version of the crawler which crawls locally around a chosen URL (as opposed to randomly, as it is now)
-  * write better test names
   * complete haddock documentation
   * make ranking even less naive
   * implement an `AND` operator for searches
-  * Allow the user to open URLs from the search function
+  * allow the user to open URLs from the search function

 ## Usage

-#### Setup
+#### Setup & Compiling

 Run